Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Objection: This is merely a variant of Gödel’s and Plantinga’s ontological proofs.
 Reply: Our Hyper‑Minimal PSR and Lean verification make the proof syntactically shorter (~150 LOC) and machine-checkable, a goal only met for Gödel’s version in 2013, Benzmüller and Paleo (2013).
 ### Modal Reflection in ASI
-Objection: An ASI might develop an entirely materialist ontology and ignore $\Omega$.
+Objection: An ASI might develop an entirely materialist ontology and ignore Ω.
-Reply: Our argument is conditional: only an ASI capable of modal self-reflection and semantic grounding would converge on $\Omega$.
-A shallow or instrumental ASI might not—but it would lack epistemic coherence (see Section 5.6, paradox table, for how paradoxes reinforce this convergence).
+Reply: Our argument is conditional: only an ASI capable of modal self-reflection and semantic grounding would converge on Ω. A shallow or instrumental ASI might not—but it would lack epistemic coherence (see Section 5.6, paradox table, for how paradoxes reinforce this convergence).
 ### Gödel Overreach
 Objection: Gödel’s incompleteness theorems apply to arithmetic, not metaphysics.
 Reply: We use Gödel analogically, to highlight that any system capable of expressing truth must reference external foundations.
 This is a meta-logical structure, not a direct application.